freshworkx/typo3-image-gallery/README.md

 - **'Detail View'** -> **'Same Page'**
 ---
 #### Scenario 2: A list of galleries with gallery view on another page as the plugin.
+Recommended for multiple Plugins on the same page.
 For that set:
 - **'Display Mode'** -> **'List'**
 - **'Detail View'** -> **'Selected Page'**